Another 10% discount for everyone? Let Vincent do better.

 • Limited advanced features for larger businesses.

-• Customization options may be limited.
+• Customization options are modest.

 • Some users report occasional syncing issues.